 Things I’ve learned:

-1. Study for while before setting a goal for yourself.
+1. Study for a while before setting a goal for yourself.

 I think that it’s a common mistake to determine a test date first and then get into studying for the LSAT, expecting that you’ll achieve your goal score.
 However, most of us don’t give ourselves the time we need.
 The suggested studying time is a year.
-While I took this suggestion with a grain of salt in the beginning of my studies, I strongly stand by it now.
-In hindsight, I wish I had studied intensively for two months beforehand to understand my strengths, weaknesses, and goals.
-Score improvements are made when you truly understanding your struggle areas and your most effective learning styles.
+While I took this suggestion with a grain of salt in the beginning, I strongly stand by it now.
+In hindsight, I wish I studied intensively for two months beforehand to understand my strengths, weaknesses, and goals.
+Score improvements are made when you truly understand your struggle areas and your most effective learning styles.
 Such insights could take at least 1-3 months to develop but they are necessary for greater score gains.

 There are several questions you need to ask yourself as you begin to study: What is my goal?
 What was my LSAT base score?
 How realistic is it to achieve my goal LSAT score?
 Am I willing to put in the necessary time and energy to get the score I want?
 How much time a week can I dedicate to my LSAT studying?
 Am I okay with the possibility of needing to retake my LSAT?

 Be realistic with setting your goals.
 On average, LSAT takers improve their score 5-10 points after studying for a couple of months.
 Of course improvements vary from person to person.
-Ultimately, its up to you.
-Also, be open to the idea that you might end up studying longer for the LSAT than you initially planned.
+Ultimately, it’s up to you.
+Be open to the idea that you might end up studying longer for the LSAT than you planned.

 2. Figure out a schedule/plan and stick to it.

 I postponed my June LSAT to the September LSAT, but I wasn’t happy with my September score when I received it in November.
 Almost immediately, I made the decision to delay law school for a year and to retake the exam in June 2018.
 Currently, my LSAT prep focuses on repetition and doing lots of practice exams, timed sections, and blind reviews.
-Blind review, a concept coined by 7Sage, is when you go over a completed practice test and take your time to go through the questions.
-By doing the questions with no time limit, you realize what questions you got wrong because A) you ran out of time, or B) you have difficulty with a particular type of question.
+Blind review, a concept coined by 7Sage, is when you go over a completed practice test.
+By reviewing the questions with no time limit, you realize what questions you got wrong because A) you ran out of time, or B) you have difficulty with a particular type of question.
 Blind review is almost essential in improving your LSAT score because it forces you to narrow in on your weakness areas.